pnmjil/Cloudspinx/Media Players/MediaPlayers.md

 - ctrl+down/ctrl+up - mute/unmute

-- F12 and ctrl-I - Open developer tools
+- F12 and ctrl+I - Open developer tools

 Navigate through the player for more functionalities.